contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ## Create project

-Open a console of your choice and create and change to the desired directory.
+Open the console of your choice, create the desired directory and then change to it.

 ```shell
 mkdir -p ~/projects/contao/contao-ddev && cd ~/projects/contao/contao-ddev